Frank Croucher

 Frank Donald Croucher (July 23, 1914 – May 21, 1980), nicknamed "Dingle", was an American baseball shortstop.
 He played professional baseball from 1934 to 1942 and 1946 to 1947, including four seasons in Major League Baseball with the Detroit Tigers (1939–1941) and Washington Senators (1942).
 He was the Tigers' starting shortstop in 1939 and 1941.
 In four major league seasons, he appeared in 296 games and compiled a .251 batting average with 7 home runs and 86 RBI.
 He missed the 1943 through 1945 seasons due to service in the United States Army Air Forces during World War II.

 During his minor league career, Croucher played for the Alexandria Aces (1934), Springfield Senators (1935), Beaumont Exporters (1935-1936, 1938), Toledo Mud Hens (1946), San Antonio Missions (1946-1947), and Little Rock Travelers (1947).

 Early years

 Crowder was born in 1914 in San Antonio, Texas.
-He was the son of Justice Lee Croucher (1872–1934) and Sarah Elizabeth (Manicom) Croucher (1877–1955).

 Professional baseball

 Minor leagues

 Croucher began playing professional baseball in 1934 as the second baseman for the Alexandria Aces of the Evangeline League.
 He hit .270 with a .395 slugging percentage at Alexandria.

 In 1935, he played second base for the Springfield Senators of the Three-I League, a farm team in the Detroit Tigers' farm system.
 He improved his batting average to .347 with a .486 slugging percentage.

 In 1936, he played second base for the Beaumont Exporters in the Texas League.
 He compiled a .321 batting average with career highs in doubles (36), triples (12), and home runs (11).
 Jack Zeller, who was then Detroit's scout in the Texas League, described Croucher: "This kid is a fielding fool.
 He owns a pair of sure hands, goes equally well to his left and right, gets the ball away fast and owns a powerful throwing arm.
 Croucher is gifted with baseball sense and studies batters and anticipates plays smartly.
 Frank is a natural hitter, too.
 If he has any weakness I failed to detect it while watching him play in more than 100 games last season."

 In 1937, he advanced to the Tigers' top farm team, the Toledo Mud Hens of the American Association.
 He was Toledo's starting shortstop in 1936, appearing in 152 games while compiling a .276 batting average.
 He was shifted to shortstop because Detroit's second base position was covered by Hall of Famer Charlie Gehringer.